law108000/nestjs-blueprint-crud/README.md

 ### 3. Provide a database connection

-`BaseControllerModule` and `WaterlineQueryModule` resolve their repositories through a shared `DATABASE_CONNECTION` token.
+`CrudControllerModule` and `WaterlineQueryModule` resolve their repositories through a shared `DATABASE_CONNECTION` token.
 Expose it once at the application boundary and reuse it everywhere:

 ```typescript
 import { Global, Module } from '@nestjs/common';